bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Aaron van Wirdum: 00:32:53

-So if fees go up, then this will sort of click on in the same way that everything in your home, Shor's clicks on automatically.
+So if fees go up, then this will sort of click on in the same way that everything in your home, Sjors clicks on automatically.
 Exactly.
-For those that don't know that, Shorz doesn't like touching things, so he has everything automated.
+For those that don't know that, Sjors doesn't like touching things, so he has everything automated.

 Sjors Provoost: 00:33:09